Thanks to Automatic Semantic Understanding, AI-powered virtual agents can now go beyond the confines of ordinary chatbots.

 No answer - avoids giving any answer at all

-The following figure illustrates two possible types of advanced answers to the same question:
+The following figure illustrates two possible advanced answers to the same question:

-The response on the left shows a result where the digital advisor responds with information about what it knows.
+The response on the left shows a result where the virtual agent responds with information about what it knows.
 For the response on the right, the user is informed of what it doesn’t understand in the context of the question, yet still provides an answer that might be helpful.

 On the backend, we can see the message analysis for the same question:

 We see how ASU makes a confused deep learning model more useful.
-The question would have produced no desirable results without ASU activated, even though the data is available and the digital advisor actually has access to the correct the answer.
+The question would have produced no desirable results without ASU activated, even though the data is available and the virtual agent actually has access to the correct the answer.

 Putting ASU into practice

 Of course, it’s all well and good if the algorithm works as described in theory, but can it actually deliver results when tested out in the real world?

 To prove that ASU goes beyond just the theoretical, we randomly selected a few thousand sample user questions and evaluated them on a scale on 1 to 5:

 We then compared the results both with and without ASU.

 We saw that the percentage of bad replies reduced significantly from 18.3% to 4.5%.